System sovereignty and ArcGIS systems

 Sovereignty in the design process

-Discussions related to data sovereignty, localization and residency are all increasingly common, for a variety of reasons:
+Discussions related to sovereignty in its many dimensions are all increasingly common, for a variety of reasons:

 • In a more networked world, more datasets cross borders each day than ever before.
 Many organizations and businesses now operate regionally and globally, with users located in different countries and locations, often far from the source systems they engage with.